When is Dancing on Ice back on TV? Which celebrities have signed up? Who are the judges?

 - Stay up to date with the RadioTimes.com newsletter

-The celebrity signings have been announced with some big names like Gemma Collins and Grease star Didi Conn already lined up to participate – though, if you believe the rumours (and Phillip Schofield), it looks as if TOWIE star Gemma may not even make it to the ice.
+The celebrity signings have been announced with names like Gemma Collins and Grease star Didi Conn already lined up to participate – although, if you believe the rumours (and Phillip Schofield), it looks as if TOWIE star Gemma may not even make it to the ice.

-However, one thing is certain – Phil, joined by Holly Willoughby (fresh from her stint from the jungle) will be back presenting, with the judges bringing fire to the icy proceedings.
+However, one thing is certain – Phil, joined by Holly Willoughby (fresh from her stint in the I’m a Celebrity jungle) will be back presenting, with the judges bringing fire to the icy proceedings.

 Here’s everything you need to know about this series of Dancing on Ice…